 Travelers are recommended to contact testing centres in advance for appointments and not expect to be able to test and receive results the day of travel.
 Test results may be delivered by e-mail or in hard copy provided in person; consult with the testing facility regarding the method results are communicated for your specific circumstance.

 Measures taken by the Tethys Research Institute – IDP

-(these may me amended depending on the evolution of the situation and advice by health authorities)
+(These may be amended depending on the evolution of the situation and advice by health authorities)

-The key measures that will be implemented by the IDP are listed below:
+The key measures that will be implemented by the IDP during your stay with us are listed below:

 IDP headquarters will be cleaned and disinfected by a local company following protocols developed by Greek health authorities before the arrival of a new group of project participants (i.e., weekly);